Nandaka/PixivUtil2/readme.md

 - ffmpegparam

   Parameter to be used to encode webm, default: `-lossless 0 -crf 15 -b 0 -vsync 0`.
+- mkvcodec
+  Codec to be used for encoding mkv, default is using `copy`.
 - webpcodec

   Codec to be used for encoding webm, default is using `libwebp`.